Hotel Transylvania

-The first film, Hotel Transylvania, was released in September 2012, with two sequels, Hotel Transylvania 2 and Hotel Transylvania 3: Summer Vacation, were released in September 2015 and July 2018, respectively.
+The first film, Hotel Transylvania, was released in September 2012, with two sequels, Hotel Transylvania 2 and Hotel Transylvania 3: Summer Vacation, released in September 2015 and July 2018, respectively.
 The films have received mixed reviews from critics and grossed over $1.3 billion worldwide against a combined production budget of $245 million.
-A fourth and final installment titled Hotel Transylvania: Transformania was released on Amazon Prime Video on January 14, 2022 which also received mixed reviews from critics as well.

-The series focused on the adventures surrounding monsters who reside in the titular Hotel Transylvania, a plaza hotel where monsters can relax and get away from humans due to fear of persecution.
-Most of the characters are based on or are parodies of the Universal Movie Monsters.
+A fourth and final feature film titled Hotel Transylvania: Transformania was released on Amazon Prime Video on January 14, 2022, which also received mixed reviews from critics.
+The series focuses on the adventures surrounding monsters who reside in the titular plaza hotel where they can relax and get away from humans due to fear of persecution.

 Origin

-Comedy writer Todd Durham came up with the concept of Hotel Transylvania and brought it to Sony Pictures Animation.
+Comedy writer Todd Durham came up with the concept of Hotel Transylvania.
+Durham, after creating the bible for a franchise of several films, television series, video games, books, merchandising, hotel chain, and theme park, took the package unsolicited to Columbia Pictures and set it up at Sony Pictures Animation.

 Films

 Hotel Transylvania (2012)

 Hotel Transylvania is the first movie of the franchise and it was released in theatres on September 28, 2012.
 It is about a human named Johnny (Andy Samberg), who accidentally stumbles upon the hotel and instantly falls in love with Dracula's teenage daughter, Mavis (Selena Gomez), and eventually dates her, despite Dracula (Adam Sandler) attempting to keep Johnny away from his daughter.